Book Discussion Sample Questions for

 Here are sample questions to get your Book Club and Discussion Group started on a lively conversation of Edward Kelsey Moore's latest novel.

-Alternatively, if you want to tailor these questions for your group, you can Highlight the book's title and all the questions and author info below and use Copy, then Paste it all into a new word processor page.
+Alternatively, if you want to tailor these questions for your group, you can Highlight the book's title and all the questions and author info shown below and use Copy - then Paste it all into a new word processor page.
 Now you can edit or add to the questions.
 Have a great conversation!

 Sorry but we can't provide technical help if there are problems with anything.
 Try asking a teenager.